ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 ```

-Since we're disabling the first input field in some cases, let's update the `focus()` method in our form view accordingly.
+Since we are disabling the first input field in some cases, let's update the `focus()` method in our form view accordingly.

 ```js
 // abbreviation/abbreviationview.js